Certificate Program

 For more information about this workshop, email inclusion@augsburg.edu.

-Register for the Intercultural Communication and Conflict Styles Workshop
+Register for the Intercultural Communication and Conflict Style Workshop

 Working Toward Inclusive Spaces Workshop

-This workshop will highlight four common ideologies, misunderstandings, and behaviors that many well-meaning individuals frequently subscribe to that inadvertently sabotage their best attempts to create and maintain welcoming and inclusive spaces at Augsburg.
-Additionally, this workshop will provide participants with historical, current, and relevant examples connected to these ideologies, misunderstandings, and behaviors.
-Finally, this workshop will also allow participants to engage in small group activities and discussions and large group share-outs all related to Augsburg-specific spaces.
+This workshop will highlight a common ideology, misunderstanding, and behavior that many well-meaning individuals frequently subscribe to that inadvertently sabotage their best attempts to create and maintain welcoming and inclusive spaces at Augsburg.
+Additionally, this workshop will provide participants with historical, current, and relevant examples connected to the ideology, misunderstanding, and behavior.
+Finally, this workshop will allow participants to engage in small group activities and discussions and large group share-outs all related to Augsburg-specific spaces.

 For more information about this workshop, email inclusion@augsburg.edu.